 Once someone signs up for HZZO, they are completely insured.
 There is no waiting period until your health insurance kicks in.
 That means you can immediately get care or surgery or diagnostics, or whatever you need.

 If you’ve just arrived to Croatia and immediately get surgery, you would not have paid enough into the system to cover that cost.
 The Croatian health care system cannot support that.
 To avoid a scenario where people cannot take advantage of the system, new insurance applicants must pay a year of health insurance premiums for the previous year when they were not in Croatia (in some scenarios).

-For example, let’s say a German citizen was insured abroad until December 2019, but arrived in Croatia 2020.
-This person will have to pay premiums for 10 previous months and not the whole year.
+For example, let’s say a German citizen was insured abroad for 10 of the previous 12 months before signing up for HZZO.
+This person will have to back pay premiums for 2 previous months and not the whole year.

 Dopunsko is an optional health insurance supplement that covers many co-payments that may be charged when visiting the doctor or filling prescriptions at the pharmacy.
 To learn more about what dopunsko is and why you should have it, read this post.

 There are less variables when it comes to the cost of dopunsko.
 The cost varies depending on your age and from where you get the policy.
 You can get it directly from HZZO or you can get it from a bank or private insurance company.

 The cost of dopunsko usually varies from 40 kuna to 80 kuna per month.